MacDonald Years — Research

 - That deoxycorticosterone, the mineralocorticosteroid, is formed from circulating progesterone in extraglandular sites of mineralocorticosteroid action

-Faculty of the Center have pioneered studies in defining the role of plasma lipoproteins, especially low-density lipoprotein, in providing the precursor, cholesterol, for the formation of steroids in human steroidogenic tissues, namely, placenta, fetal and adult adrenal, and corpus luteum.
+Center faculty have pioneered studies in defining the role of plasma lipoproteins, especially low-density lipoprotein, in providing the precursor, cholesterol, for the formation of steroids in human steroidogenic tissues, namely, placenta, fetal and adult adrenal, and corpus luteum.

 In the conduct of these studies, specific problems of great importance are addressed: